Frequently Asked Questions

 There is virtually no unemployment in osteopathy.
 All graduates find employment after graduation or they open their own private clinics independently or in partnership with established medical, physiotherapy, massage or rehab clinics.

-There are approximately 4500 osteopaths in UK, 1500 manual osteopaths in Canada, 1000 manual osteopaths in Brazil and 67,000 doctors of osteopathic medicine in the USA, and a few thousands more spread around the world in countries such as Australia, New Zealand, Panama, Colombia, China, Iran, India, South Korea, Japan, Greece, South Africa, Singapore, Vietnam, Venezuela, Latvia, St Martin, Barbados, Jamaica, Bermuda, Costa Rica, Mexico, Russia, Ukraine, Argentina, Pakistan, Israel, Austria, Germany, Portugal, Italy, and Netherlands amongst others .
+There are approximately 4500 osteopaths in UK, 5000 manual osteopaths in Canada, 2000 osteopathic manual practitioners in the United States, 1000 manual osteopaths in Brazil and a few thousands more of manual osteopaths spread around the world in countries such as Australia, New Zealand, Panama, Colombia, China, Iran, India, South Korea, Japan, Greece, South Africa, Singapore, Vietnam, Venezuela, Latvia, St Martin, Barbados, Jamaica, Bermuda, Costa Rica, Mexico, Russia, Ukraine, Argentina, Pakistan, Israel, Austria, Germany, Portugal, Italy, and Netherlands amongst others .
 Nearly half of them are women.
+Over 150,000 osteopathic physicians practice medicine in the United States and around the world

 Yes.
 Any expenses incurred to obtain a degree at NUMSS is a tax-deductible expense in most countries such as United Kingdom, Canada, USA, Australia, New Zealand and most Western European countries.
 Students receive a receipt for tuition paid.
 The cost of books and supplies are also tax deductible in most countries.
 However you should consult with the tax authorities of your jurisdiction to check on eligibility.